Rex Tillerson: US Secretary of State looks to defuse Qatar crisis on Gulf tour

 Qatar refused to meet the demands last week on the grounds they undermined its national sovereignty.
 It has also categorically denied having any ties to extremist groups.

-Tillerson, the former chief executive of energy giant Exxon Mobil, arrives in the Gulf after a stop in Istanbul, where he discussed the Syria war to a failed 2016 coup in Turkey.
+The Saudi-led alliance accused Qatar late Monday of failing to meet its commitments under the so-called Riyadh agreement of 2013 and its supplements signed the following year after a diplomatic spat.

+The accusation came after CNN showed papers from the Riyadh agreements under which Qatar and other Gulf states had pledged to combat terror funding.

-Analysts say Tillerson's success in the Gulf may be contingent on his ability to maneuver regional skepticism over conflicting stances from Washington on the crisis.
+Analysts say Tillerson's success in the Gulf may be contingent on his ability to manoeuvre regional scepticism over conflicting stances from Washington on the crisis.

 US President Donald Trump initially supported longtime US ally Saudi Arabia, but his stance was later contradicted when the US Department of State took a more neutral position.